 You also never know what your dog might find in the ground.
-Garbage and litter might look like a treasure for your dog but are hazardous if they decide to eat it.
+Garbage and litter might look like a treasure for encouraging your dog behaviorist but are hazardous if they decide to eat it.

 Another thing to watch out for is your dog eating dirt.
 This could be a sign of a nutritional deficiency.

 Some common pests like to hide in the grass and dirt.
-Your dog’s curious digging can unearth and disturb these pests, increasing the chances that they might latch onto your pooch.
-Mosquitos, fleas, and ticks are just some of the pests that could infest your dog.
+Your dog’s curious digging problem can unearth and disturb these pests, increasing the chances that they might latch onto your pooch.
+Mosquitos, fleas, and ticks are just some of the pests that could infest your dog digs.

 4. Pesticides and Chemicals

-If your dog likes to dig when you are on a walk, be aware of any pesticides or lawn treatments your neighbours might be using.
-It might look like plain old grass, but your dog could be digging at the ground covered in toxic chemicals that could irritate his paws or respiratory system.
+If your dog likes to often dig when you are on a walk, be aware of any pesticides or lawn treatments your neighbors might be using.
+It might look like plain old grass, but your dog could be digging in the ground covered in toxic chemicals that could irritate his paws or respiratory system.

 5. Garden Goodies

-If your dog loves digging, your garden might be their next target.
+If your dog loves digging, your garden might be its next target.
 They won't have to dig very deep to find some tasty treasures.
-Not only will your dog do some serious damage to your beautiful garden, but some of your favourite plants could be toxic to your pooch.
+Not only will your dog do some serious damage to your beautiful garden, but some of your favorite plants could be toxic to your pooch.

-How to Stop Your Dog From Digging in 8 Steps
+How to Stop a Dog From Digging in 8 Steps

-Once you get an idea of why your dog is digging, you can take steps to help break this habit and offer more positive behaviours for your dog’s alone time.
+Once you get an idea of why your dog is digging, you can take steps to help break this digging habit and offer more positive behaviors for your dog’s alone time.

-Every dog is different, and you may need to try a few different methods to find the one that works best for your dog.
-With the right dog training tips, you can break bad habits and replace them with better ones.
+Every dog may be different, and you may need to try a few different methods to find the one that works best for your dog's digs.
+With the right dog trainer tips, you can break bad habits and replace them with better ones.

 Make Time for Exercise